JLynnCoding/aslfingerspellingbee/README.md

 ASL Fingerspelling Bee is an Android app that can be run on Android mobile phones and tablet devices running Sdk version 21 or higher (or equivalent emulators).

+THANK YOU:
+All manual alphabet artwork courtesy of Joe Hogan (https://www.deviantart.com/joehoganart).

 CONTACT:
 If you have any issues, questions, ideas, or feedback, please contact us at devjlynn@gmail.com